 3. Communication with the Public about Reported Threats

 To the extent possible, the team will keep members of the school community informed about possible threats and about the team’s response to those threats.
 This communication may include oral announcements, written communication sent home with students, and communication through print or broadcast media.
 However, the team will not reveal the identity of the individual of concern or of any target(s) of threatened violence if that individual is a minor.

+4. Coordination with the Crisis Team After Resolution of Threat

+The superintendent will confer with the district’s crisis team after a threat has been investigated to provide the crisis team with information that the crisis team may use in assessing or revising the district’s All-Hazard School’s Safety Plan.

-Adopted on: _____________
+Adopted on: May 8, 2017